Big Brother 3 (American season): Summary

 Following Roddy's eviction, HouseGuests competed in the "Freezeframe" Head of Household competition.
-HouseGuests were shown clips of previous events in the living room, and had to state what happened next in the situation.
+HouseGuests were shown clips of previous events in the living room and had to state what happened next.
 They were given three options, one of which was the correct answer.
 The last HouseGuest remaining without missing a question was the new Head of Household.
-Jason was the winner of the competition after only two questions, making it the second time he held the title.
+Jason won after two questions, making it the second time he held the title.
 On Day 63, the HouseGuests learned of the Golden Power of Veto, in which a nominee could save themselves using the power.
-This week's food competition, "Dinner Party From Hell," saw the HouseGuests having to eat plates of disgusting food in the backyard.
-The HouseGuests failed this challenge, and had to eat peanut butter and jelly for the week.
-Jason later chose to nominate Amy and Marcellas for eviction this week.
+This week's food competition, "Dinner Party From Hell," saw the HouseGuests eating plates of disgusting food in the backyard.
+The HouseGuests failed and had to eat peanut butter and jelly for the week.
+Jason later nominated Amy and Marcellas for eviction this week.
 HouseGuests later competed in the "Laser Labyrinth" Golden Power of Veto competition.
 One at a time, HouseGuests came to the backyard to find that there was a floor with eight rows and three faces in each row.
 There were also numerous lasers shooting across the backyard, and HouseGuests had to avoid them.
 The HouseGuest who made it across the floor while stepping on the space of the HouseGuest evicted from each week would win the Power of Veto.
-Marcellas was the winner of the final Power of Veto.
-On Day 69, Marcellas infamously decided not to use the Power of Veto, leaving himself and Amy on the block.
-The HouseGuests then cast their eviction votes live, with the vote ultimately coming to a tie.
-Jason then cast the deciding vote in favor of evicting Marcellas from the house.
+Marcellas won the final Power of Veto.
+On Day 69, he decided not to use the Power of Veto, leaving himself and Amy on the block.
+The HouseGuests then cast their eviction votes live, with the vote coming to a tie.
+Jason then cast the deciding vote in favor of evicting Marcellas.